Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 Taking cash draws too soon, or requesting too much can land you in hot water.

-Remember, you should only be drawing the funds you need to pay for the immediate cash needs of the program (and be able to prove that is the case as well.)
+Remember, you should only be drawing the funds you need to pay for the immediate cash needs of the program (and a written policy stating that is also required for all grant recipients!)

 Gotcha #4: Ignoring Davis-Bacon Act